 Because the University of Guelph is home to a diverse network of leading rural scholars and innovators in the agri-food sector and has fostered special relationships with key agencies responsible for rural policy, it was my first choice for pursuing research on rural innovation.
-This environment offers important contextual value for my research on rural innovation ecosystems by placing it within the inter-disciplinary Rural Studies program, which offers access to wide variety of rural scholars with national and global influence on important public policy agendas.
+This environment offered important contextual value to my research on rural innovation ecosystems by placing it within the inter-disciplinary Rural Studies program, which offers access to wide variety of rural scholars with national and global influence on important public policy agendas.
 Choosing SEDRD was a natural extension of my previous training in public policy and community development and places me at the heart of an institution that is recognized as a leader in rural research, providing access to previous research and crucial opportunities to liaise with decision- and policy-makers in Canada and abroad.

 About My Advisor…

-My advisor is Dr. Ryan Gibson, Libro Professor in Regional Economic Development in the School of Environmental Design and Rural Development.
-I feel like I have won the lottery by having the chance to work with Dr. Gibson.
+My advisor was Dr. Ryan Gibson, Libro Professor in Regional Economic Development in the School of Environmental Design and Rural Development.
+I feel like I had won the lottery by having the chance to work with Dr. Gibson.
 He is fantastically generous with his time, resources, knowledge and networks and has made me feel completely supported from day one of my doctoral journey.
 Not only is Dr. Gibson an incredibly highly regarded rural scholar in Canada and abroad, he works on a broad portfolio of critical and interesting research and has created every opportunity possible for me to join him in his work.
-His commitment to helping me achieve my academic and professional goals has been absolutely vital to my success as an emerging rural scholar, from hands-on support in pursuing funding opportunities to creating opportunities to contribute to meaningful rural research.
-Working with Dr. Gibson is an every-day master class in what it means to be the kind of scholar and practitioner I aspire to be.
+His commitment to helping me achieve my academic and professional goals was absolutely vital to my success as an emerging rural scholar, from hands-on support in pursuing funding opportunities to creating opportunities to contribute to meaningful rural research.
+Having worked with Dr. Gibson is an every-day master class in what it means to be the kind of scholar and practitioner I aspire to be.